Energy-weighted sum rule for nuclear density functional theory: Nuclear EDF

 \section{Nuclear EDF}

-We consider a general form of the nuclear EDF of the Skyrme type that is quadratic in local densities (except for the density-dependent terms) and can contain up to two spacial derivatives but without neutron-proton mixing \cite{ActaPhysPolB27_45,PhysRevC.69.014316}.
-The nuclear EDF has the following form
+I consider a general form of the nuclear EDF of Skyrme type that is quadratic in local densities (except for the density-dependent terms) and can contain up to two spacial derivatives but without neutron-proton mixing \cite{ActaPhysPolB27_45,PhysRevC.69.014316}.
+The nuclear EDF has the following form:

-where the first term in Eq.~(\ref{eq:EDF}) is the isoscalar kinetic energy, $\chi_k$ is the isoscalar ($k=0$) and isovector ($k=1$) particle-hole EDF, ${\cal E}_{\rm Coul}$ is the Coulomb energy functional, and $\tilde{\chi}_t$ are the neutron ($t=n=1/2$) and proton ($t=p=-1/2$) pairing EDF.
-Throughout this paper, we use the index $k$ to specify the isoscalar or isovector character, and the index $t$ for neutrons or protons.
+where the first term in Eq.~(\ref{eq:EDF}) is the isoscalar kinetic energy, $\chi_k$ are the isoscalar ($k=0$) and isovector ($k=1$) particle-hole EDFs, ${\cal E}_{\rm Coul}$ is the Coulomb EDF, and $\tilde{\chi}_t$ are the neutron ($t=n=1/2$) and proton ($t=p=-1/2$) pairing EDFs.
+Throughout this paper, I use the index $k$ to specify the isoscalar or isovector character, and the index $t$ for neutrons or protons.

-The particle-hole EDF is given by its time-even and time-odd parts
+The particle-hole EDF is given by its time-even and time-odd parts,

-The time-even part is composed with the particle-hole density $\rho_k$, kinetic density $\tau_k$, pseudoscalar, pseudovector, and pseudotensor densities $J_k$, $\bm{J}_k$, and $\underline{\sf J}_k$.
+The time-even part is composed of the particle-hole density $\rho_k$, kinetic density $\tau_k$, and pseudoscalar, pseudovector, and pseudotensor densities $J_k$, $\bm{J}_k$, and $\underline{\sf J}_k$.
 The time-odd parts are described with the spin density $\bm{s}_k$, spin-kinetic density $\bm{T}_k$, current density $\bm{j}_k$, and tensor-kinetic density $\bm{F}_k$.
 Definitions of these local densities are summarized in Appendix \ref{sec:densities}.
-Some of the coupling constants $C^\rho_k$ and $C^s_k$ have isoscalar-density dependence.
-In the Skyrme force, all the coupling constants are basically derived from the effective interactions, while in the UNEDF optimizations \cite{PhysRevC.82.024313,PhysRevC.85.024304,PhysRevC.89.054314,0954-3899-42-3-034024}, only the time-even coupling constants are determined.
-For the even-even systems with the time-reversal symmetry, the time-odd functionals turn on only in the linear response calculation.
-The Coulomb functional is composed of the direct and exchange terms, and are functionals of the proton particle-hole density only [$\rho_p=(\rho_0 - \rho_1)/2$]
+Some of the coupling constants $C^\rho_k$ and $C^s_k$ have isoscalar particle-hole density dependence ($C_k[\rho_0] = C_{k0} + C_{k{\rm D}} \rho_0^\gamma$).
+In the Skyrme force, all the coupling constants are basically derived from the effective interactions, while in the UNEDF optimizations \cite{PhysRevC.82.024313,PhysRevC.85.024304,PhysRevC.89.054314,0954-3899-42-3-034024} only the time-even coupling constants are optimized using experimental data.
+For the even-even systems with time-reversal symmetry, the time-odd functionals turn on only in the linear response calculation.
+The Coulomb functional is composed of direct and exchange terms, which are functionals of the proton particle-hole density only [$\rho_p=(\rho_0 - \rho_1)/2$]:

 The general form of the pairing EDF that is quadratic in local pair densities is given by